mzeis/MageSpawner/README.markdown

 ## Getting started

-Run `sudo ./install` and follow the instructions.
-You have to be a superuser because chown and chmod are used.
+Run `./install` and follow the instructions.
+If you aren't logged in as root, sudo will be used for the commands `chown` and `chmod`.
 At the moment, you have to enter the details in an interactive mode (= no command line automatisation).

 This is how it looks like on my VM:

     Welcome to MageSpawner.

     Which version do you want to install?
     1) None, abort installation
     2) CE 1.5.0.1